Enjoy the outdoors sans crowds - here are some ways to get active and creatively explore Beaumont safely.

-Go on an Electrical Box Art Tour
+Go on a DIY Art Tour

 Called the world’s largest scavenger hunt, geocaching is any day, any time activity that takes you to find hidden gems in plain sight.
 With millions concealed worldwide, you may be extremely surprised to see how many are right in your own backyard or in a part of town you’ve never explored.
 Instead of wandering around aimlessly outside, geocaching gives your daily walk around the neighborhood a new purpose.
 Simply download the app, sign up for free, and follow the coordinates and clues to the caches.
+You can also participate in our free GeoTour which will take you to 25 spots around Southeast Texas for the chance to earn prizes.

 Bike and Brunch